Switch is a hybrid sport that

 culture and postcode wars.

-Switch then started to be played as a warm up game for Shepherd's Bush United Football Clubs, which Danny started in 2005.
+Switch then started to be played as a warm up game for Shepherd's Bush United Football Club, which Danny started in 2005.
 He noticed how Switch helped his players with teamwork, movement off the ball, concentration, ball control and pace.
 So, he told sports clubs about Switch and was subsequently invited to deliver sessions at Queens Park Rangers FC Academy, Watford Ladies FC and the Racer's Track Club in Kingston, Jamaica - Usain Bolt's home training ground.
 He and co-director, Lucy Wragg, worked with Team Jamaica to teach Switch to their young, aspiring athletes to provide them with a fun, team sport that could help the athletes with teamwork, coordination and agility.

 Switch has now been played by over 6,000 people, providing a wide range of Switch sessions, mainly consisting of P.E. lessons, after school clubs, festivals and community programmes.